replicatedhq/replicated-docs/docs/enterprise/updating-patching-with-kustomize.md

 ### skippedFiles

-The `skippedFiles` directory lists files that the app manager is not able to process or render, such as invalid YAML files.
+The `skippedFiles` directory lists files that KOTS is not able to process or render, such as invalid YAML files.

 The `_index.yaml` file contains metadata and details about the errors, such as which files they were found in and sometimes the line number of the error.